The EVA Center: a program of Casa Myrna

 - Personal history as a survivor of commercial sexual exploitation as an adolescent or adult.
 This may include exploitation through prostitution, stripping or pornography.
 Must have significant time out of the commercial sex industry.

-- Comprehensive and thorough knowledge of women’s issues such as sexual violence, prostitution/sex trafficking and addiction.
+- Comprehensive and knowledge of women’s issues such as sexual violence, prostitution/sex trafficking and addiction.

 - Ability to work with a diverse population of women, ability to be flexible and able to manage multiple projects and complex situations.